• Skip to main content

 One of these semiconductor diodes is fairly weak, but if you combine many of them, you can get a very bright point of light, like the LED chips used in grow lights.
 Even the smallest ones are quite powerful and the larger ones, like COB LEDs, are incredibly bright.

-As you can imagine, the difference this makes is huge.
+As you can imagine, the difference this makes is huge and can lead to all sorts of future applications, like growing marijuana in space.
 But the big knock on LED grow lights has always been the much higher cost.
 Luckily, that is no longer the case.
 Let’s take a look.

 Are LED Grow Lights Worth It?